Sheila Bond

-Sheila Bond (born Sheila Phyllis Berman; March 16, 1927 - March 25, 2017) was an American actress and singer, known for her work on Broadway.
+Sheila Phyllis Bond (born Berman; March 16, 1927 - March 25, 2017) was an American actress and singer, known for her work on Broadway.

 Personal life

 Bond was born Sheila Phyllis Berman in New York City of Jewish descent, and was educated at the Professional Children's School in New York City.
 She retired from show business.
 She was divorced from Barton L. Goldberg, with whom she had two children, Brad Goldberg and Lori Yarom.
 She had five grandchildren.
 She had a sister, Francine, currently married to singer Don Cherry.
 She divided her time between New York City and Boca Raton, Florida.